 With a child on the way, you need to be prepared for emergencies.
 Kids are accident prone, so it’s a good idea to have at least three to six months’ salary in the bank to cover an unexpected incident.
 How do you build an emergency fund?
 Here are a few tips:

 - Set a savings goal each month to get you into the habit.
 Try setting up an automatic payment to your savings account when you get paid to make it easier.

 - Reassess your budget and cut some expenses by eating out less or carpooling to save on gas.
 Reallocate the money you save to your emergency fund.

 - Spring is tax season.
 If you get a return, consider putting the money into an emergency fund, instead of spending it.

 You’ll want to spend every moment with your new bundle of joy.
 Save yourself from taking time away from your little one by following these steps before your baby arrives and you may find a little peace of mind.

 More about Midland National:

-Midland National Life Insurance Company has been helping to protect the lives and finances of people and business for 112 years.
-Find out about the storied, successful history of the company, and how it can help you.
+Midland National Life Insurance Company has been helping to protect the lives and finances of people and businesses for over 100 years.
+Learn more about our history.